kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-03-expose-and-secure-service-oauth2.md

   <details>
   <summary>
-  Secure a Function
+  Function
   </summary>

-1. Expose the service and secure it by creating an API Rule CR in your Namespace.
+1. Expose the Function and secure it by creating an API Rule CR in your Namespace.
 If you don't want to use your custom domain but a Kyma domain, use the following Kyma Gateway: `kyma-system/kyma-gateway`.
 Run:

   ```shell
   cat <<EOF | kubectl apply -f -